aditya01933/appdirect-storelocator/README.md

 uses an H2 in-memory database for "persistence" and Slick for interfacing with the database.

-To run the app five possibilities are provided:

- * As a "native" Play application locally.
- * As a "native" Play application inside a Docker container.
- * As a "native" Play application inside a VM.
- * As a Tomcat webapp inside a VM.
- * As a "native" Play application in Google Cloud (inside a Docker container).

 ## Getting started

 NOTE: The application requires that Java is installed.